DalYoon/nuber-server/notes/EN/1_2_Project_Setup_Typescript_and_NodeJS.md

 ## tips

-- the script below will monitor the change of ts file and also graphql file automatically (nodemon, ts-node)
+- the script below will monitor the change of .ts file and also .graphql file automatically (nodemon, ts-node)

 ```
 package.json